yaronf/I-D/STAR/draft-ietf-acme-star.md

   set to true, the server allows GET requests to star-certificate URLs.

-A client states its will to access the issued star-certificate via unauthenticated GET by adding a recurrent-certificate-get key to her Order and setting it to true.
+A client states its will to access the issued star-certificate via unauthenticated GET by adding a recurrent-certificate-get key to its Order and setting it to true.

 - recurrent-certificate-get (optional, boolean): If this field is present and